BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Single_Kinect/readme.md

   <img src="https://cloud.githubusercontent.com/assets/22081195/18995257/5d4c582a-8723-11e6-9e03-c52f5ba004d1.png" width=300>
 </p>
 ##Compilation and Running
-The required hardware and software resources, necessary libraries and their dependencies establishment, the application specification and details, and format of its output data are described in:
+The required hardware and software resources, necessary libraries and their dependencies establishment, the application specification and details, and format of its output data are described in the following guidance document.